-The doubled extended warranty period allows the wind turbine operators longer intervals between instances of expensive and very time-consuming maintenance work.

-"We play in the champions' league every day" In recent years, Porsche Werkzeugbau GmbH in Schwarzenberg, Germany, has taken its mechanical machining to the highest technical level.
-Two large Starrag HSC machining centers Droop+Rein FOGS play a major part in this.
-These are used to finish pressing tools for molding skin parts of vehicle bodies with the utmost precision and produce surfaces with grinding quality.
+The doubled warranty period allows the wind turbine operators longer intervals between instances of expensive and very time-consuming maintenance work.
+"With this kind of milling technology and its solution-driven integration into the overall process, we are able to compete at the highest level and play in the champions' league of large-tool-engineering plants".
+Lutz Kramer, Head of Tool and Mould Making "We play in the champions' league every day" In recent years, Porsche Werkzeugbau GmbH in Schwarzenberg, Germany, has taken its mechanical machining to the highest technical level.
+Two large Starrag HSC machining centres Droop+Rein FOGS play a major part in this.
+These are used to finish pressing tools for moulding skin parts of vehicle bodies with the utmost precision and produce surfaces with grinding quality.
 A premium car manufacturer should have a premium tool-engineering plant.
 To ensure that the Porsche Werkzeugbau GmbH Schwarzenberg plant fulfils all of the preconditions for this, 40 million euro were invested over the last five years to develop the tool-engineering plant to the highest possible level following the transition from KUKA.
-Among other things, the Schwarzenberg-based company used this money to set up two new production halls, purchase a new 25,000-kN servo press for production-related tool tryout and invest in retrofitting and in new chip removal machine tools - including two Starrag HSC centers of the Droop+Rein FOGS 35 68 N40C type.
+Among other things, the Schwarzenberg-based company used this money to set up two new production halls, purchase a new 25,000-kN servo press for production-related tool tryout and invest in retrofitting and in new chip removal machine tools - including two Starrag HSC centres of the Droop+Rein FOGS 35 68 N40C type.
 In addition to this, mechanical production was completely overhauled and the production processes were restructured.
-All of these measures were based on a solid foundation: Beforehand, the whole tool-engineering team analyzed the entire process chain, from development and design to procurement, production and tryout of the tools, right through to the transfer to the operator pressing plant - including a fitness test for the pool of machines.
-An important detail that came to light was the realization that when it came to mechanical machining, there was potential for improvement in the finishing of the tools, particularly in terms of accuracy, speed and surface quality.
-Lightweight construction results in tougher requirements Marco Franz, Head of Mechanical Production, points out some important reasons for this: "For some years now we have been experiencing a shift towards lightweight construction and, as the Porsche competence center for forming technology in the molding skin area, we were commissioned to develop the tools required for the conversion to an aluminum body.
+All of these measures were based on a solid foundation: Beforehand, the whole tool-engineering team analysed the entire process chain, from development and design to procurement, production and tryout of the tools, right through to the transfer to the operator pressing plant - including a fitness test for the pool of machines.
+An important detail that came to light was the realisation that when it came to mechanical machining, there was potential for improvement in the finishing of the tools, particularly in terms of accuracy, speed and surface quality.
+Lightweight construction results in tougher requirements Marco Franz, Head of Mechanical Production, points out some important reasons for this: "For some years now we have been experiencing a shift towards lightweight construction and, as the Porsche competence centre for forming technology in the moulding skin area, we were commissioned to develop the tools required for the conversion to an aluminium body.

-During forming, aluminum sheets respond much more sensitively than steel, which created big challenges for us when it came to tool engineering.
-Our existing machines were not able to meet some of the requirements."
-Two new high-speed machining centers for finishing the pressing molds should fulfil these new requirements regarding surface quality, accuracy and speed.
+During forming, aluminium sheets respond much more sensitively than steel, which created big challenges for us when it came to tool engineering.
+Our existing machines were not able to meet some of the requirements".
+Two new high-speed machining centres for finishing the pressing moulds should fulfil these new requirements regarding surface quality, accuracy and speed.